benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 9.md

 Using the manifest, the HTTP client makes requests based on time, and then picks attributes for each segment of content.

+### Manifest
+Fundamentally, the manifest contains:
+- periods
+- adaptation set
+- representations
+- functional equivalent: representation set of adaptation set

+The forward-most portion of the manifest contains the periods (durations of contents).

+From a period, we may access an adaptation set, which is functionally equivalent content.
+It